redshiftrobotics/preseason-2026/README.md

 # FRC Swerve Project [![CI](https://github.com/MichaelLesirge/frc-swerve-drive/actions/workflows/main.yml/badge.svg)](https://github.com/MichaelLesirge/frc-swerve-drive/actions/workflows/main.yml)

-First Robotics Competion swerve drive implementation with Simulation and support for SparkMax and TalonFX swerve.
-Meant as template project for my team (8032), but open to anyone.
+This is a template FRC swerve drive implementation with simulation support and hardware support for both SparkMax and TalonFX motor controllers.
+It was developed by Team 8032 as a base for our robots, but is optionally open for use by any team.

 ![Simulation of PathPlanner auto](https://github.com/user-attachments/assets/c266b861-9b09-45b3-a346-0fe8aa7c53b7)